mkcn/fastHistory/README.md

 # How to uninstall

- 1. download the installer script (already available in the offline mode)
+ 1. download the installer script and make it executable
 	- `wget https://raw.githubusercontent.com/mkcn/fastHistory/master/installer.sh`
- 2. make it executable and run it with the uninstall flag
 	- `chmod +x installer.sh`
+ 2. run it with the uninstall flag
  	- `./installer.sh -u`

 **Note**: `pip3 install fasthistory` is not sufficient to uninstall fastHistory